glkathrotiya/glkathrotiya.github.io/_posts/2016-03-25-this-is-a-test-post.markdown

 **ZPK**

 Zone PIN Key (ZPK) also known as a A **PIN protection key (PPK)**, is a data encrypting key which is distributed automatically and is used to encrypt PINs.
 For security and protocol reasons the HSM where this key generated, never exposes the ZPK in clear.
 But it can be exported using another key called ZMK (Interchange Key).
 In this context exports actually means use the ZMK Key to encrypt the ZPK and give back to the user.

 **Import ZPK**

+The following ZPK shared by comunicating party, is encrypted under ZMK

+    ZPK encrypted under ZMK: AC4D3C5F603C1B502E5F45668A155C25

 From the host application, send the **A6** commands with required arguments as following,

-    ZPK encrypted under ZMK: AC4D3C5F603C1B502E5F45668A155C25

 HSM Command: